build method¶

 hotload just works¶

-edit your Build() and save. the engine creates a fresh instance, Cecil-migrates field values, fires IHotloadManaged.Created.
+edit your Build() and save. the engine creates a fresh instance, Cecil-migrates field values, and fires IHotloadManaged.Created. goo treats that as a rebuild trigger, so the panel reflects your edits the next frame.

 per-frame rebuilds¶